903 RESNET Oversight of Quality Assurance Process

 903.1.3.2 Disciplinary Action Options for Rating Quality Assurance Providers

-Failure of a Rating Quality Assurance Provider to properly fulfill their responsibilities or an outcome of RESNET’s annual report, online review, on-site visit or complaint review as specified in these Standards may include one or more of the following actions by RESNET after satisfaction of the due process procedures set forth in Section 903.1.3 and Section 912 of this chapter:
+Failure of a Rating Quality Assurance Provider to properly fulfill their responsibilities or an outcome of RESNET’s annual report, online review, on-site visit or complaint review as specified in these Standards may include one or more of the following actions by RESNET after satisfaction of the due process procedures set forth in Section 903.1.3 – RESNET Disciplinary Actions Against A Rating Quality Assurance Provider and Section 911 – Hearing Procedures of this chapter:

-903.1.3.2.1 The QA Provider being placed in the disciplinary status of probation as set forth in Section 903.1.3.3 of this Chapter or suspension as set forth in Section 903.1.3.4 of this Chapter;
+903.1.3.2.1 The QA Provider being placed in the disciplinary status of probation as set forth in Section 903.1.3.3 – Probation of Rating Quality Assurance Providers or suspension as set forth in Section 903.1.3.5 – Suspension or Revocation of Rating Quality Assurance Providers.

-903.1.3.2.2 Revocation of the Accreditation of a Rating Quality Assurance Provider as set forth in Section 903.1.3.4 of this Chapter.
+903.1.3.2.2 Revocation of the Accreditation of a Rating Quality Assurance Provider as set forth in Section 903.1.3.5 – Suspension or Revocation of Rating Quality Assurance Providers.

-903.1.3.2.3 Removal of the QA Provider from the RESNET Directory of accredited Providers as set forth in Section 903.1.3.4 of this Chapter;
+903.1.3.2.3 Removal of the QA Provider from the RESNET Directory of accredited Providers as set forth in Section 903.1.3.5 – Suspension or Revocation of Rating Quality Assurance providers;

 903.1.3.2.4 At the Rating Quality Assurance Provider’s expense, further oversight by RESNET.